malcolmlearnstech/malcolmlearnstech/README.md

 </h1>

 <p align="center">
-I'm a Software Engineer based in New York City – developing web applications with JavaScript, React, and Node.js
+I'm a Software Engineer in New York City – developing web applications with JavaScript, React, and Node.js
 </p>

 <!--